awsdocs/aws-cloudformation-user-guide/doc_source/aws-properties-codebuild-project-environment.md

 `ImagePullCredentialsType`  <a name="cfn-codebuild-project-environment-imagepullcredentialstype"></a>
  The type of credentials AWS CodeBuild uses to pull images in your build\.
 There are two valid values:
 +  `CODEBUILD` specifies that AWS CodeBuild uses its own credentials\.
-This requires that you modify your ECR repository policy to trust AWS CodeBuild's service principal\.
+This requires that you modify your ECR repository policy to trust AWS CodeBuild service principal\.
 +  `SERVICE_ROLE` specifies that AWS CodeBuild uses your build project's service role\.
  When you use a cross\-account or private registry image, you must use SERVICE\_ROLE credentials\.
 When you use an AWS CodeBuild curated image, you must use CODEBUILD credentials\.
 *Required*: No